yochaigal/cairn/resources/converting-monsters.md

 - **Hit Protection** is _not_ health.
 It's ability to avoid danger, whether through toughness, speed, or skill.
 - **Strength** is both health and physical power.
 Sometimes HP/HD from other systems is better represented in **STR** than in **Hit Protection**.
 - **Willpower** is tricky.
 It rarely comes up but when it does, it's nice to have.
 High **WIL** is strong personality, spirit or presence.
-- Attacks are usually the easiest coming from B / X (you can usually copy them as-is).Try looking at how much serious damage the creature can do!
+- Attacks are usually the easiest coming from B / X (you can usually copy them as-is).
+Try looking at how much serious damage the creature can do!
 - Remember that instead of raising attack damage a step, think about making it _enhanced_ in certain situations or use the "dual-wielding" rule (e.g. d6+d6 is roll 2d6, keep highest).
 - Spells are tricky; you can give wizardy-types Spellbooks but remember, the creature might _drop_ them when they are defeated.
 I like to make 1d4 dropped Spellbooks implode (Luck roll).
 - Magical creatures can just "know" a bunch of spells.
 In this case make their corpse magical (and dangerous).